 The artist responsible, Bruce Williams, said:

-“These are regular men and women, who worked on the trains in war and in peace time, come rain or shine.
+‘The characters you can see used the route under the tracks themselves on their way to and from work.
+These are regular men and women, who worked on the trains through war and peace and in all weathers.
 There are riveters, train drivers and look-out people.

-“On the opposite walls in gleaming letters read the words Swindon Works, which is the name of the site but could also read as a hopeful slogan for the future.’
+On the opposite walls in gleaming letters read the words Swindon Works.
+That’s the name of the site yes.
+But one could also read it as a hopeful slogan for the future.’